People

 I graduated from Jimma University with a BSc in Crop Production and Protection and Hawassa University, Ethiopia, with an MSc in soil science.
 I spent more than 14 years serving as a researcher and lecturer at Mizan-Tepi and Wolkite Universities.
 My current research focuses on quantifying how legumes, within maize rotations, affect soil health.
 I am also evaluating soil fertility management strategies on crop production, N-fixation, and multiple soil health parameters.
 I am curious to know how adding legume residue to the soil affects future N-fixation and rhizosphere microbial communities.

-Research Associate and M.Sc.
-Student – Soil and Crop Sciences (co-advised with Meagan Schipanski)
+M.Sc.
+Student – Soil and Crop Sciences

 Anna Maria Visscher